Spatial constraints improve filtering of measurement noise from animal tracks: Simulation study

 \section{Simulation study}

+Kalman and Extended Kalman filters are implemented in \texttt{R}.
+For efficiency, the particle filter is implemented in \texttt{C++} and called from \texttt{R} via the \texttt{Rcpp} package \citep{eddelbuettel_rcpp_2011}.
 We start by evaluating the filtering methods in a standard scenario where measurement errors are Gaussian.
-This setting allows us to isolate the effects of domain penalization and sampling frequency on the filtering accuracy.
-In particular, we study how the different filters perform when trajectories are simulated within a complex polygonal domain and corrupted by Gaussian noise.
-We then assess the performance of particle filters for the non-Gaussian, heavy-tailed error models introduced in Section \ref{sec: measurement error model}, and compare their accuracy with that of the Kalman and Extended Kalman filters, in which the non-Gaussian errors are approximated by Gaussian errors with matching variances.
+This setting allows to isolate the effects of domain penalization and sampling frequency on the filtering accuracy.
+We then assess the performance of particle filters for the non-Gaussian, heavy-tailed error models introduced in Section \ref{sec: measurement error model}, and compare their accuracy with that of the Extended Kalman filter, in which the non-Gaussian errors are approximated by Gaussian errors with matching variances.
+The domain $\mathcal{D}$ is a polygon with $19$ vertices (see Figure~\ref{fig:trajectory mix gaussian potential}).
+The values of the movement parameters and the potential parameters are given at the end of Subsection \ref{subsec: approximate path sim}.